 Like aftercare, alumni participation is an ongoing process that many patients engage in for years after leaving a treatment facility.
 During alumni participation, former patients engage and maintain relationships with others who have successfully completed rehab.
 Some rehab facilities maintain their own alumni participation programs, and even have alumni coordinators on staff.
 Former patients of facilities that don’t often band together to form their own programs.
 Each alumni participation program is different, but examples of activities that such programs conduct include 12-Step meetings, social gatherings, and ongoing education and support.

 Ready to Start the Treatment Process?

-If you or a loved one are ready to transform from a life of addiction to a meaningful life of purpose, contact a treatment specialist nowcontact a treatment specialist now!
+Empower yourself today and contact a treatment specialist.
 Your entire life can dramatically change for the better, and all it starts with a single phone call.
 Don’t wait another minute.

 Get help today

 Don't go through the process of recovery alone.
 Get in touch with someone who can help.